Dawen18/mtfsS3Plugin/README.md

-# mtfsS3Plugin
-S3 plugin for MTFS
+# S3 Plugin for MTFS

+This projet is a plugin for integrate AWS S3 in MTFS.

+This project use [semantic versioning](http://semver.org) and [git flow](https://jeffkreeftmeijer.com/git-flow)